Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Azure-Active-Directory/README.md

 1. Open the **GeekQuiz.sln** solution located under **source\end-segment2**.

-1. Update the federation configuration in the Web.config file with the AAD domain name used in segment one.

 1. Right-click the **GeekQuiz** project and select **Publish**.

 	![Publishing the Website](images/publishing-the-site.png?raw=true "Publishing the Website")